devGnc/devrimgenc/README.md

-Things about myself :
+Things about me  : 😃

+- 17 yo :)
 - Actually learning code ( studies and hobby )! 📖
-- Python / C# / HTML&CSS
+- Python / C# / HTML&CSS 🖥️
-- Using github for all my personnal projects and school ones
+- Using github for all my personnal projects and school ones 🏫

 Learning from : Youtube , school , graafikart.com ...